canabeeeeee/Optimized-Offline-Game-Launcher/README.md

 ## 🛠️ How It Works (Under the Hood)

-When you trigger `StartGameMode.bat`, the script requests Administrator privileges and uses an embedded PowerShell command to safely map all running processes (ignoring critical `Session 0` system services to prevent Blue Screens).
+When you trigger `Enable.bat`, the script requests Administrator privileges and uses an embedded PowerShell command to safely map all running processes (ignoring critical `Session 0` system services to prevent Blue Screens).
 It logs the executable paths to `log.txt`, terminates them, disables physical network adapters, and launches the custom UI.

 The C# GUI reads any game shortcuts (`.lnk` files) placed in a local `Games` folder.
 It extracts the native icons, scales them smoothly, and displays them in a strict 2D layout.
 Once you finish gaming, clicking **Disable GameMode** triggers the reverse batch file, bringing Windows back to its normal state seamlessly.